secretstartups/handbook/content/handbook/company/structure.md

 #### VP

-VP’s are members of our [S-group](#s-group).
-VP’s are typically managers of Senior Directors and/or Directors.
+VP's are members of our [S-group](#s-group).
+VP's are typically managers of Senior Directors and/or Directors.
 Similar to Senior Directors they map to departments.

 Typically a VP reports to an Executive.